George Barry Ford

 In 1938, Thomas Merton sought Ford out at Corpus Christi Church to seek instruction in the Catholic faith.
-That same year, when Servant of God Catherine Doherty, Baroness de Hueck, arrived in New York, he gave her free rent in Harlem, which was a key to her success in establishing Friendship House that became a key center of the future Madonna House Apostolate.
+That same year, when Servant of God Catherine Doherty, Baroness de Hueck, arrived in New York, he gave her free rent in Harlem, which was a key to her success in establishing Friendship House that became the birthplace of the future Madonna House Apostolate.
 He also contributed frequently to her support.
+In 1966 he served on the historic Ad hoc Commission on Rights of Soviet Jews.
+It was chaired by Bayard Rustin, and established by the Conference on the Status of Soviet Jews, offering a public tribunal on Jewish life in the Soviet Union.
+Ford was an early champion of the Catholic Ordination of Women.